joed7/Creational-design-patterns/simplefactory.md

 ##SimpleFactory

 Simple factory allows us to create objects without exposing the object creation logic to the client.
 Client specify a number or a string or a enum type to the factory, and it returns an instance on the basis of that.
 It allows use to sperate code of object instantiation from the code that makes use of the created objects.
-For e.g. The [ProductFactory](https://github.com/joed7/Creational-design-patterns/blob/master/src/com/pattern/simplefactory/ProductFactory.java) class violates open for extension/closed for modification principle as if we want to add/remove products, the class has to be modified; The class is tightly coupled with concrete types of the products(poduct1, product2).
+For e.g. The [ProductFactory](https://github.com/joed7/Creational-design-patterns/blob/master/src/com/pattern/simplefactory/ProductFactory.java) class violates open(for extension)/closed(for modification) principle as if we want to add/remove products, the class has to be modified; The class is tightly coupled with concrete types of the products(poduct1, product2).

 ```
 	public Product produceProduct(String name) {